 Discovery

 sitectl discovers plugins by searching$PATH for binaries named sitectl-<plugin>.
-No configuration file is needed — if sitectl-drupal is on your path, sitectl drupal works.
+No configuration file is needed.
+If sitectl-drupal is on your path, sitectl drupal works.

 For performance-sensitive paths like sitectl --help, sitectl uses lightweight discovery (binary name only, no subprocess invocation) and falls back to full inspection only when needed.